glaciercoder/ControlTheory/FeedbackControl.md

    In s-plane, the above relationship can help us to choose the reasonable poles location.

 ### Effects of Zeros and Additional Poles

+   Basically, a zero in $s_0$ blocks the input of generalized frequency $s_0$ , while the pole decieds the natrural of unfored behavior of the system which is called **Mode**.(We call impulse response as **natural response**)

-   At the level of transient analysis, the zeros exert their influence by modifying the coefficients of the exponential terms whose shape is decided by the poles, which is called **Mode**.
+   At the level of transient analysis, the zeros exert their influence by modifying the coefficients of the **Mode**.
 In general, a zero near a pole reduces the amount of that term in the total response.

    The analysis of zeros is deviding the tf into the two parts, the former being the initial response, the latter regarded as the derivative of the inital response multiplied by a constant.